 Jim Greene is the president and owner of Richland, LLC – a licensed industrial contractor and contract manufacturer.
 Under his leadership, the company has become the largest private employer in the area; its products are shipped worldwide.
 In addition to his responsibilities with Richland, Jim is actively involved in the community and serves on several boards such as the Tennessee Technical and Vocational Advisory Board, the Giles County High School Vocational Advisory Board and Creating a Rural Entrepreneurial System in Tennessee (CREST).
 He is also a member of the Exchange Club of Giles County.
 Jim was also a Massey Alumni Board member from 2006 to 2010.
 He is a Massey M.B.A. alumnus (2005) and holds a B.S. in Mechanical Engineering from the University of Alabama.

 (L to R: Dr. Pat Raines, Dean; Ann Hatcher; Alumni Board President, Jason Whitman; Dr. Joe Alexander, Associate Dean)

-Ann Hatcher is a 1999 graduate of The Jack C. Massey Graduate School of Business and serves as the Vice President of Human Resources, IT&S at HCA.
+Ann Hatcher, a 1999 graduate of The Jack C. Massey Graduate School of Business, is the Vice President of Human Resources, IT&S at HCA.
 HCA was founded in 1968 and was one of the nation’s first hospital companies.
 The company is comprised of over 160 hospitals and 106 freestanding surgery centers that are locally managed in 20 states and Great Britain.
 Ann’s team, which supports the division that provides IT services across the company, won two HR Excellence Awards from the Nashville Chamber of Commerce for HR Strategy and Measurement of HR Performance.
 As a Vice President Human Resources, Ann oversees HR Operations, leadership and management development, as well as recognition programs for the IT&S Division.